12 Helpful Tips For Driving in Death Valley National Park

 Is it okay to drive through Death Valley?

 Yes definitely!
 Hwy 190 passes through the park east to west and is the Death Valley Scenic Byway.
 It begins approximately 13 miles west of Death Valley Junction on Highway 190 at the entrance to Death Valley National Park.
-The end if the byway is the western boundary of the park.
+The end of the byway is the western boundary of the park.
 Of course, you can also drive it west to east.

 It’s $30 USD for cars to enter Death Valley National Park or $15 for motorcycles.
 An annual pass is $55 USD.
-Entrance is free with an America the Beautiful pass.
+Entrance is free with an America the Beautiful Park Pass.
 Find out more about this super useful purchase and how it can save you money at over 2k other public lands.

 Do you need all wheel drive to drive in Death Valley National Park?